US Vice President JD Vance to join his wife in Greenland on Friday

 U.S. President Donald Trump irked much of Europe by suggesting that his country should in some form control the self-governing, mineral-rich territory of American ally Denmark.
 As the nautical gateway to the Arctic and North Atlantic approaches to North America, Greenland has broader strategic value as both China and Russia also seek access to its waterways and the nearby natural resources.

 The office of second lady Usha Vance said Sunday that she would depart Thursday for Greenland and return Saturday.
-Vance and one of her three children are set to visit historic sites and learn about Greenland's culture.
+Vance and one of her three children had planned to visit historic sites and learn about Greenland's culture, but her husband's participation has reoriented the trip around national security.

 The U.S. vice president said he didn't want to let his wife “have all that fun by herself" and said he plans to visit a Space Force outpost in the northwest coast of Greenland.
 Vance said that other countries have threatened Greenland as well as the United States and Canada.